 It is your responsibility to comply with all immigration regulations which apply to F-1 students, including employment regulations.
 Working without the proper authorization is a serious violation of your student status.
-If you fail to comply with your responsibilities, you may not be eligible for benefits normally granted to F-1 students, and, in some situations, may be subject to deportation.
-Prior to accepting any employment in the US, we urge you to consult with Crossroads/ISS.
+If you fail to comply with your responsibilities, you will lose all F-1 benefits, your I-20 will be terminated, and this can lead to deportation.
+Prior to accepting any employment in the USA, we urge you to consult with Crossroads/ISS.

 Instructions Academic advisors need to fill out a CPT Eligibility Form and this form should be provided to you by the student.
 The student can get the form from the website or by coming to Crossroads/ISS to pick up a pre-printed form.